KEPLA: A Knowledge-Enhanced Deep Learning Framework for Accurate Protein-Ligand Binding Affinity Prediction: Methods

 To achieve the KG embedding objective, we train the KG by optimizing the corresponding embeddings to fit the triplet relations.
 The objective function is defined as:

 where $\mathcal{S}$ is the set of all KG triplets, and $(h, r, t)$ is one of the triplets. $F(\cdot)$ is the score function of the KG embedding model.
 For modeling protein and ligand subgraphs, we adopt two widely used KG embedding models.
-RotatE~\cite{sunrotate} for the protein-GO subgraph: